 Balanced funds are financial instruments that invest in a mixture of both debt and equity segments in specific ratios.
-Also known as hybrid funds, these funds enable investors to diversify their mutual fund-based portfolios.
-Since they maintain a balance between both debt and equity segments, they provide the best risk-reward balance and help to maximise the returns on investment.
+These funds enable investors to diversify their mutual fund-based portfolios.
+Since they maintain a balance between both debt and equity segments, they provide the best risk-reward balance and help to maximize the returns on investment.

-These funds are thus mostly oriented towards investors seeking a mixture of capital appreciation, income as well as low-risk investment options.
+These funds are thus mostly oriented toward investors seeking a mixture of capital appreciation, income, and low-risk investment options.

 — Registered with SEBI, AMFI & BSE

 — Paperless sign up on web & app